 The resulting dynamics are no longer dominated by binary collisions but instead reflect the collective motion of strongly interacting clusters, particularly in the case of anisotropic shapes, see Appendix \ref{app:diffusion} for more detail.\\ As stated earlier, the higher correlation of motion for flattened particles, is another factor leading to the extended sliding regime they display compared to elongated ones, since to break the correlation higher values of $\mu_p$ or $I$ are needed.
-To better characterize the correlation length, especially in the low-inertial-number regime where it tends to diverge, additional simulations with larger system sizes are required to exclude finite size effects.
-Nevertheless, the values reported here are reasonably smaller than the system size, with the maximum ratio of $\ell/L_y=0.16$ measured at $I=0.1$, and the trend shown is consistent along all inertial numbers object of this study: although not quantitatively rigorous, the qualitative trends observed are deemed trustworthy.
+To better characterize the correlation length, additional simulations with larger system sizes are required to exclude finite size effects.
+Notwithstanding, when particles are allowed to overlap in 3D the correlation length is expected to increase up to the volume fraction where shear jamming is reached \cite{berziSteadyShearingFlows2015, oyamaAvalancheInterpretationPowerLaw2019}.
+As previously mentioned, in several of the simulations, especially those in the sliding regime at low $I$, we are close to this limit.
+The values reported here are reasonably smaller than the system size, with the maximum ratio of $\ell/L_y=0.16$ measured at $I=0.1$, and the trend shown is consistent along all inertial numbers object of this study: although not quantitatively rigorous, the qualitative trends observed are deemed trustworthy.